espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Alluring Performance.md

 * * *

-**Critical Success** The target is [[Fascinated]] with you for as long as you perform (unless it breaks from the fascination, as normal for the condition) and is [[Dazzled]] for 1 round or as long as it's fascinated, whichever is longer.
+**Critical Success** The target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fascinated]] with you for as long as you perform (unless it breaks from the fascination, as normal for the condition) and is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] for 1 round or as long as it's fascinated, whichever is longer.

 **Success** The target is fascinated for 1 round and is dazzled for 1 round.